$0 Quebec Adoption Quick-Start Checklist

 • There must generally be at least an 18-year age gap between the adopter and the child, though courts can waive this for stepparent adoptions

-The psychosocial evaluation (évaluation psychosociale) for a de facto couple will assess the stability of the parental union specifically.
+The psychosocial evaluation (évaluation psychosociale) for a de facto couple will assess the stability of the relationship and adoption project.
 Evaluators will examine how long the couple has lived together, whether previous relationships produced children and what those outcomes were, and how the couple has handled significant life stressors.
-Being in a common-law relationship rather than a civil union or marriage is not a disqualification — the evaluation looks at the quality of the parental project, not the legal form of the partnership.
+Being in a common-law relationship rather than a civil union or marriage is not a disqualification — the evaluation considers the applicants' readiness and circumstances, not only the legal form of the partnership.

 What This Means If You're a De Facto Couple Considering Adoption Now